 This tip is for the women out there, who all know that there’s nothing a tube of red lipstick can’t fix.
 If you can’t fit a pair of heels and a dress in your bag, you can still dress up any outfit with a bit of lipstick.
 Leave any non-essential make up you normally carry around in your make up bag at home to save on space.

-As you’ll be well aware, you can’t take any liquids about 100 ml on a plane.
-If you’re travelling with friends, a great way to go about things is to share.
+As you’ll be well aware, you can’t take any liquids above 100 ml on a plane.
+If you’re traveling with friends, a great way to go about things is to share.
 One of you brings the toothpaste, another the deodorant, etc.

-Another way to do it is to buy your shampoo once you’re there and share it between yourselves.
-Otherwise, invest in some travel-sized containers you can decant your favourite products into to take with you.
+Another way to do it is to buy your shampoo once you’re there and share it among yourselves.
+Otherwise, invest in some travel-sized containers or a large enough toiletry bag so you can decant your favorite products into to take with you.

 Tip: You can also streamline things a bit by embracing mother nature.
 Did you know that coconut oil is an amazing makeup remover, as well as a fantastic moisturizer and lip balm?
 Take a small pot and you’ve got three products in one.

 This list has been more towards what you might need for a long weekend in the colder parts of Northern Europe, where you really feel the cold and so need to be prepared.

 If you’re headed somewhere Mediterranean, you can, of course, expect slightly more clement weather.
 It will probably still get cold at night, but the sun should come out and warm you during the days, so pack accordingly, and throw in your sunglasses.